4meta5/notes/Principles/Principles.md

 The four main assessments we use are the Myers-Briggs Type Indicator (MBTI), the Worksplace Personality Inventory, the Team Dimensions Profile, and Stratified Systems Theory.

+* Getting the right people in the right roles in support of your goal is the key to succeeding at whatever you choose to accomplish.

 ### Introversion vs. Extroversion
 Introverts focus on the inner world and get their energy from ideas, memories, and experiences while extroverts are externally focused and get their energy from being with people.
 Introversion and extroversion are also linked to differences in communication styles.
 If you have a friend who loves to "talk out" ideas (and even has trouble thinking through something if there isn't someone around to work it through with), he or she is likely an extrovert.
 Introverts will usually find such conversations painful, preferring to think privately and share only after they've worked things out on their own.
 I've found that it is important to help each communicate in the wa that they feel most comfortable.
 For example, introverts often prefer communicating in writing (such as email) rather than speaking in group settings and tend to be less open with their critical thoughts.